NathnaelYimer/html-element-counter/README.md

 This project demonstrates my ability to develop a complete web application following modern development practices.
 The code is well-documented and includes comprehensive error handling and security measures.

-## Credits

-- The PHP community for keeping the dream alive
-- Stack Overflow for saving my bacon more times than I can count
-- Coffee, for being the real MVP

-This project was built with care and attention to detail.
-Thank you for your interest in this project.

 ## How to Use

 ### Using the Web Interface